wkumari/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 addresses.
 We describe the technique, and discuss its operational implications.

-{ Editor note: This document was originally accidentally published as draft-chroboczek-int-v4-via-v6, and later renamed to draft-chroboczek-intarea-v4-via-v6 (note int vs intarea).
-The Github repo uses the old name. }
+{ Editor note: This document was originally published as draft-chroboczek-int-v4-via-v6, and later renamed to draft-chroboczek-intarea-v4-via-v6 . }

 --- middle